Updated: November 11, 2021

 - Avoid touching eyes, nose or mouth with unwashed hands.

 - Clean and disinfect frequently touched objects and surfaces using regular household cleaning spray or wipes.

-- Wear a face covering when interacting with others in a public setting (if you are not vaccinated).
+- Wear a face covering when interacting with others in a public setting.

 Emergency Notifications and E-mail Updates